scalikejdbc/scalikejdbc-cookbook/en/02_quicktour.md

 Here we saw `{implicit session => }`, which might confuse you if you are not familiar with Scala because the variable `session` does not seem to be used anywhere else.
 I will briefly explain this.

 Firstly, `DB.autoCommit[A](...)` is a method that takes a function of type `(DBSession) => A` as its first argument.
-It's normally called in this manner;
+It's normally called in this manner:

     DB autoCommit { session =>
     }

 Secondly, if we add `implicit` to the `session`, it becomes an implicit parameter just like a variable declared as `implicit val` in this scope.
-That is to say, this piece of code;
+That is to say, this piece of code:

     DB autoCommit { implicit session =>
     }

-is equivalent to the following;
+is equivalent to the following:

     DB autoCommit { session =>
      implicit val _session: DBSession = session